By Don Lindich

 Fatigued from the shopping experience, I leaned back on a nearby washing machine.
 It felt like I was leaning on a solid block of steel.
 Surprised, I turned around, saw the mechanical dials and looked at the name.
 It read, “Speed Queen.”

 “Speed Queen!”
 I exclaimed.
-“The Speed Queen washer and dryer at my townhouse are 37 years old and still running.
+“The Speed Queen washer and dryer at my townhouse are over 30 years old and still running.
 They make stuff for laundromats, their machines built like tanks.”

 “Yep,” Rick replied.
 “We sell the heck out of these, people love them.
 It’s old school, it’s fast, it’s solid and they never break.”